Kathleen Winsor: Later career

 Made a celebrity by the success of her novel, Winsor found it unthinkable to return to the married life she had known with Herwig and, in 1946, they divorced.
 Ten days later, she became the sixth wife of the big-band leader and clarinetist Artie Shaw, despite the fact that two years previously Shaw had castigated his then-wife, Ava Gardner, for reading such a "trashy novel" as Forever Amber.
 The marriage to Shaw ended in 1948, and Winsor soon married her divorce attorney, Arnold Krakower.
 That marriage likewise ended in divorce, in 1953.
-In 1956 Winsor married for the fourth time, to Paul A. Porter, a former head of the Federal Communications Commission.
+In 1956, Winsor married for the fourth time, to Paul A. Porter, a former head of the Federal Communications Commission.
 They remained married until Porter's death in 1975.

 Winsor's next commercially successful novel, Star Money, appeared in 1950, and was a portrait closely drawn from her experience of becoming a bestselling author.
 But in five subsequent novels, the last appearing in 1986 – The Lovers, Calais, Robert and Arabella, Jacintha, and Wanderers Eastward, Wanderers West – she failed to make as much of an impact.
-In 2000 a new edition of Forever Amber was published with a foreword by Barbara Taylor Bradford.
+In 2000, a new edition of Forever Amber was published with a foreword by Barbara Taylor Bradford.

 Death

-Winsor died May 26, 2003 in New York City.
+Winsor died May 26, 2003, in New York City, aged 87.